Nexch/weatherapp/README.md

-## 👩🏼‍💻 About the weather app
+## 👩🏼‍💻The weather app done in js

-This is a project that contains a small Library app, that was created with Javascript, HTML, Bootstrap and, DOM.
-In this app you can store a new book, see the books that are stored, you can check if is already read or not, and you can delete it.
+This is a project that contains a small weather app, that was created with Javascript, HTML, css and, DOM.
+In this app you get the temperature of the place you want, you can see the temperature the place and the climate

 ## 🔧 Built with